lincolnaleixo/ConquerAmz-FE/README.md

 ```
 **NB**:
 - If you're running the repo with Docker, put `container` as `NODE_ENV`
-- Use `BASE_API` variable for the API's base endpoint.
-If you're running the API locally as well, insert `http://localhost:3000`
+- Use `VUE_APP_API_ENDPOINT` variable for the API's base endpoint.
+When running with Docker or on your local machine, put `http://localhost:3000`

-4 - Run the app locally:
+4 - Run the app:
 ```
 npm run serve
 ```

 5 - Navigate to `http://localhost:8080`